 What is a commercial real estate loan?

 A commercial real estate loan is typically used to purchase, construct, rehabilitate or refinance commercial, industrial and other non-owner-occupied property.
-That can include an office building, multi-unit rental building, medical facility, warehouse, hotel or vacant land on which to build one or more of these types of properties.
-Commercial mortgages can also be used to buy and develop land on which single- or multi-family homes will be constructed and sold.
+That can include office buildings, multi-unit rental buildings, medical facilities, warehouses, hotels or vacant land on which one or more of these types of properties can be built.
+Commercial mortgages can also be used to buy and develop land on which single- or multi-family homes will be constructed and sold

-Commercial real estate loans are secured by commercial property.
-Unlike a residential mortgage, the underlying asset is not a primary residence.
-Instead, the commercial lender underwrites the income — such as rent from tenants — and expenses that the property will generate.
+Unlike a residential mortgage, the underlying asset for a commercial loan is not a primary residence.
+Instead, the commercial lender underwrites based on the income — such as rent from tenants — and expenses that the property will generate.

 “Ideal candidates to pursue a commercial real estate loan include borrowers who either own the property and are seeking to lower their interest rate by refinancing or seek to obtain capital through a cash-out refinance,” explains Chris Moreno, CEO of GoKapital, Inc., based in Miami.
 “Also, investors who are interested in working with commercial properties and diversifying their portfolio should explore this type of loan option.
 Furthermore, business owners who rent a location and qualify for a commercial real estate loan may be better off obtaining financing to purchase their business property.”

 |Conventional commercial real estate loan||Offered by banks and other lenders, with terms ranging from five to 30 years, interest rates as low as 3.5 percent and a minimum down payment of up to 20 percent|

 |Commercial bridge loan||Offered by various lenders, as a means to bridge the financing gap until longer-term financing is found; terms usually span up to two years, with only a 10 percent to 20 percent down payment often required|

 |SBA 7(a) loan||Up to $5 million over a max term of 25 years|